bridgecrew-perf6/ansible-role-haproxy/README.md

 # Ansible Role - HAProxy

-Permet de déployer HAProxy, role forké par Elukerio.
+Ansible role allowing to deploy HAProxy, role forked by Elukerio and modified by Pierre Coimbra.

 ### Requirements
 - `python-apt`